abi04/marketplace/README.md

 * Exercise Difficulty: Moderate
 * How did you feel about the exercise itself?
 8 , Excellent way to analyse coding style and design patterns
 * How do you feel about coding an exercise as a step in the interview process?
 8
 * What would you change in the exercise and/or process?
-It should be either the online coding challenge and technical phone screening by Karat or a smiliar backend assessment test by intuit.
-I have been through both and it seems too much at this stage.
+It can be either the online coding challenge and technical phone screening by Karat or a backend assessment test by Intuit.
+I felt going through both prolong the interview process.
 ## Usage

 ### Seller